Freezing rain could turn roads into death traps, motorists warned

 Strengthening winds caused blizzards and drifting snow in some parts of the country, spelling travel problems for the fourth day in a row.

-Flood warnings were also issued in several coastal regions by the Environment Agency, which published 15 warnings and 36 alerts, predominantly for south west and north east England.
+Flood warnings were also issued in several coastal regions by the Environment Agency, which published eight warnings and 33 alerts for south west and north east England.

-Large parts of the Irish Republic remain on red alert until 9am on Saturday, after being hit by the worst snow in 35 years.
+Teams have also been sent out in Lincolnshire to help nurses, medics and care workers get to work, the agency said.

 Thousands of homes were left without power due to the extreme weather and hundreds of schools have been forced to close, including the majority in Wales.

-The M62 was closed indefinitely between Rochdale and Huddersfield, where dozens of drivers required rescuing, Greater Manchester Police said.
+The M62 has been closed indefinitely between Rochdale and Huddersfield, where dozens of drivers required rescuing, Greater Manchester Police said.

 Hampshire Police said they had called in the military to help evacuate people from the A31, while Avon and Somerset Constabulary said about 100 vehicles had become stuck on the A303 at Ilminster.